 Second-harmonic clipping contours [8] can also be plotted in the ADW.
-With the intrinsic output current of the transistor assumed to be an undistorted half-sinusoid of fixed amplitude and intrinsic shorts at the third and higher harmonics, a clipping contour defines the second-harmonic area for no distortion in the voltage waveform (that is, $V_o(t) >= 0.0$) when a specific intrinsic fundamental-frequency load impedance is targeted.
-The output power and the drain efficiency are constant over the area defined by a clipping contour.
+With the intrinsic output current of the transistor assumed to be an undistorted half-sinusoid of fixed amplitude and intrinsic shorts at the third and higher harmonics, a clipping contour defines the second-harmonic area for no distortion in the voltage waveform (that is, $V_o(t) \ge 0.0$) when a specific intrinsic fundamental-frequency load impedance is targeted.
 In the ADW, the clipping contours are clipped at the edge of the Smith Chart, but the actual contours will extend into the negative resistance area.